-The review of the existing by laws is important to obtain an understanding of renovations that have happened in the past.
+The review of the existing by-laws is important to obtain an understanding of renovations that have happened in the past and by-laws specific to renovations.

 3.0 Existing Building Aesthetics

 Every effort must be made to preserve the distinctive architectural quality of our apartment complex.
 External materials finishes and colours used in an alteration or new construction must be compatible with the existing reinforced concrete framed, rendered brick infill structure.
 This requirement includes the colour of walls inside courtyards and gardens.